webhintio/hint/packages/rule-strict-transport-security/README.md

 be exploited and lead the user to a malicious site.

-By specifying the `Strict-Transport-Security` header along with a `max-age` value in the response, a website is able to declare themselves to be only accessible via the secure connections within the specified time period.
-So for future attempts to the same domain via the insecure connections, the browser knows that it should never load the site using HTTP and automatically convert all attempts to HTTPS requests instead.
+By specifying the `Strict-Transport-Security` header along with a `max-age` value in the response, a website can declare that only secure connections within the specified time period will be accepted.
+For future requests to the same domain via insecure connections, the browser knows that it should never load the site using HTTP and automatically convert all requests to HTTPS instead.

 Notably, to prevent the `Strict-Transport-Security` header from being stripped by the attacker on the user’s first visit, major browsers include a "pre-loaded" list of sites that must be loaded via HTTPS.
 You can submit your domain name in the [online form][preload form] to be included in the list.
-After being included, browsers will never be able to connect to your domain using an insecure connection.
-So use with great caution: Before you decide to have your own domain included, make sure that you are able to support HTTPS for all the subdomains and will never again need the insecure scheme.
+After being included, all insecure connection requests will be disallowed.
+Use with great caution:
+Before you decide to have your own domain included, make sure that you are able to support HTTPS for all the subdomains and that you'll never again need the insecure scheme.

 More information about HTTP Strict Transport (HSTS), please see: